Time Constant Of Lr Circuit

 Graphical Representation of the Transient Response

 The transient response of an LR circuit is best visualized graphically.
-Plotting the current (i) against time (t) reveals an exponential curve for both the current rise and the current fall.
+Which means plotting the current (i) against time (t) reveals an exponential curve for both the current rise and the current fall.
 The slope of the curve is steepest at the beginning and gradually flattens as the current approaches its steady-state value (or zero).
 The time constant (τ) can be graphically determined as the time it takes for the current to reach approximately 63.2% of its final value during the rise or to fall to approximately 36.8% of its initial value during the fall.

 Practical Applications of LR Circuits and Time Constants